All About HIV Testing

 Need to talk?

 If you’ve had a recent risk event, you can take PEP to prevent infection, but only if it’s taken within 72 hours after exposure to HIV.
-Call the PEP Hotline on: 1800 737 669.
+Call the PEP Hotline at 1800 737 669.

 If you want to talk to someone about a positive or reactive result, call: